Gradient Descent for Deep Matrix Factorization: Dynamics and Implicit Bias towards Low Rank: Introduction

-for some $\widehat{W}$, where $\norm{\cdot}{F}$ denotes the Frobenius norm.
-The recent works \cite{arora2019implicit,Bach2019implicit,gunasekar2017implicit,li2018algorithmic} point out that gradient descent, when applied to \eqref{eq:MF} and initialized close to zero, exhibits an implicit bias towards solutions of low-rank resp.\ low nuclear norm even if the architecture is not imposing any rank constraints on the solution, i.e., $n_0 = n_1 = \cdots = n_N = n \in \mathbb{N}$.
+for $\widehat{W} = YX^\dagger$, where $\norm{\cdot}{F}$ denotes the Frobenius norm.
+Note that, although the trajectories of gradient descent on \eqref{eq:LossMinLinear} and \eqref{eq:MF} do not agree in general, the iterates are biased towards similar low-dimensional structures.
+Indeed, the recent works \cite{arora2019implicit,Bach2019implicit,gunasekar2017implicit,li2018algorithmic} point out that, when applied to factorized problems like \eqref{eq:LossMinLinear}, \eqref{eq:MF}, or matrix sensing and initialized close to zero, gradient descent exhibits an implicit bias towards solutions of low-rank resp.\ low nuclear norm even if the architecture is not imposing any rank constraints on the solution, i.e., $n_0 = n_1 = \cdots = n_N = n \in \mathbb{N}$.
 It was, moreover, observed that higher order factorizations $\W = \W_N \cdots \W_1$ can strengthen the regularizing effect \cite{arora2019implicit}.
 We are convinced that understanding this phenomenon in detail will also help to gain theoretical insights into the success of gradient descent in the general training model \eqref{eq:LossMin}.
-Although random initializations are often used in practice, we further make the simplifying assumption here that all the matrices $W_j$ are initialized by a small constant times the identity matrix.
+Let us mention that the trajectories of gradient descent on \eqref{eq:LossMinLinear} and \eqref{eq:MF} do not agree in general.
+We focus on \eqref{eq:MF} in this work to allow a tighter theoretical analysis.
+For similar reasons, we make the simplifying assumption that all the matrices $W_j$ are initialized by a small constant times the identity matrix although random initializations are often used in practice.
 We plan to extend this case to more general initializations in future work.

 Hence, we are interested in analyzing the discrete dynamics defined by

 for $j \in [N] := \curly{1,\dots,N}$, where

 $\eta > 0$ is the step-size, $\W_0$ is some initialization matrix, and $\alpha > 0$ is assumed to be small.
 Note that the gradient of $\mathcal{L}$ with respect to a single factor $\W_j$ is given by